Court Fines and Section 14 Statutory Declarations

 What information will I need before I apply for a Section 14 Statutory Declaration?

-Before you can even consider whether a Section 14 Statutory Declaration is appropriate, you will need to find out what the fine related to…..which court convicted you…..the case reference…..and the address where court documentation had been sent.
-You will also need to find out whether or not the conviction had been tried under what is called the Single Justice Procedure (SJP).
+Before you can even consider whether a Section 14 Statutory Declaration is appropriate, you will need to find out what the fine related to…..which court convicted you…..and the case reference number etc. Most importantly, you would need to find out whether or not the conviction had been tried under what is called the Single Justice Procedure (SJP).
+Almost 70% of fines relate to prosecutions brought by TV Licensing, and the Driver & Vehicle Licensing Agency (DVLA) etc and relate to minor summary only, non imprisonable offences.
+As such, these proceedings would have been brought under the Single Justice Procedure as outlined in this page of our website.

 How do I find out about the Magistrates court fine?

-It can very difficult for members of the public unfamiliar with Magistrate court fines or Statutory Declarations to know where to start to make enquiries.
-If you experience difficulty with obtaining details of the court fine and what it related to and which court had convicted you etc, then please feel free to contact us as we have a great deal of experience with these applications and should be able to assist you.
+If you experience difficulty with obtaining details of the court fine, then please feel free to contact us as we have a great deal of experience with these applications and should be able to assist you.
 Our contact details can be found below.

 Which court do I need to apply to for a Section 14 Statutory Declaration?